Pregnancy

 As a pregnant woman, you have to inform your employer in time whether you want to go on maternity leave 4, 5 or 6 weeks before your due date.
 Maternity- and childbirth leave is requested by your employer from the UWV.
 This is because the UWV pays for the WAZO leave.
 This leave is 100% of the average salary over the past year.
 For a detailed explanation of this, see this information from the UWV.

-Returning to work after childbirth
+Back to work after giving birth

 At Flexible Human Services you discuss this with your coordinator.
 Your coordinator will then discuss with you the possibilities of working less.
 This is not always possible at your own client, so we may also look with you at working for another client.
 The coordinator will work together with you to find the best solution for your situation.